Dividend Growth Portfolio

 2. Selectivity and risk management are superior.

-- Highly selective process that is active, not passive like the index, Achiever, Aristocrat or Ruler styles of dividend investing.
+- A highly selective process that is active, not passive like the index, Achiever, Aristocrat or Ruler styles of dividend investing.

-- Use of forecasts for dividends, earnings and cash flows to confirm future growth potential.
+- Use of forecasts for dividends, earnings, and cash flow to confirm future growth potential.

 3. Other advantages.